The Bride and the Beast: Production

 Ed Wood was inspired by the real-life Bridey Murphy story currently in the headlines, and worked stock jungle animal footage from a Sabu movie into the storyline.

 Mark Thomas McGee said that Weiss told him that he considered the film "a minor classic", while lead actress Charlotte Austin commented on the incredible cheapness, using one of Weiss's relatives to physically turn the wheels of the stationary truck the actors were sitting in, to make it appear the vehicle was moving.

 Release

 The Bride and the Beast opened in San Diego on January 29, 1958.

+Variety felt that it "will need lurid advertising to pay off."